-What actually causes sea bather's eruption?
+What causes sea bather's eruption?

-What can you do to prevent sea bather's eruption?
+What can prevent sea bather's eruption?

 What is the treatment for sea bather's eruption?

-If the reaction is severe, the injured person may suffer from headache, fever, chills, weakness, vomiting, itchy eyes and burning on urination, and should be treated with oral prednisone (steroids).
+If the reaction is severe, the injured person may suffer from headache, fever, chills, weakness, vomiting, itchy eyes, and burning on urination, and should be treated with oral prednisone (steroids).